 The feeling of regret

-Because for many, regret evokes defeatist emotions and negative self-talk.
-Our regrets give us a feeling of loss for what would have, could have, or should have been.
-And those feelings inevitably turn on us, causing us to blame ourselves for the mistakes and missed opportunities of the past.
+For many, regret evokes defeatist emotions and negative self-talk.
+Regrets might give you a feeling of loss for what would have, could have, or should have been.
+And those feelings inevitably turn on you, causing you to blame yourself for the mistakes and missed opportunities of the past.

 And that’s precisely where regret is rooted: the past.
 There’s no changing what has already happened and no way to go back in time and make things right.
 Living with regret and not being able to let go of the past can have catastrophic consequences.

-You can’t yearn forever for what might have been.
+You can’t waste time wishing for what might have been.
 Remaining in the cycle of regret will lead to deep sorrow, self-degradation, anxiety, and depression.
 Over time, these symptoms will seep into your body and begin to manifest physically, too.
 Trust me, carrying your regrets with you is not a way to live.

 The benefits of regret